webplatform/docs/css/properties/list-style-position/index.md

 |Code=/*
 	list-style-position example
-	notice the difference based on the background color the <li> has a gray background to stand out the border represents the <ul>
+	notice the difference based on the background color the &lt;li&gt; has a gray background to stand out the border represents the &lt;ul&gt;
 */

 .list-position--outside {